 QPress has a number of features which will make it easy for Q-method researchers to:

-- Add a Q-sort sequence to any WordPress page
+- Add a Q-sort activity sequence to any WordPress page or post

 - Add text pages, decision pages, and other questionnaires to the sequence

 - Output the numerical part of the Q-sort to SPSS, Excel, PCQ, PQMethod to avoid having to re-key data.
 The same file types are available for the traditional survey component.